harshpatel097/Chess-Playing-AI-Bot/README.md

 10) After every move by the human side, steps 2 to 9 are repeated.

 ## <a name="design"></a> DESIGN:
-The Standard Chessboard (17" x 17") is fixed on a Plywood (3ft x 3ft x 0.25").
+The Standard Tournament Size Chessboard (17" x 17") is fixed on a Plywood (3ft x 3ft x 0.25").

 The camera stand consists of
  * PVC pipe (120cm long and diameter 2.6cm)